maticstric/ebukafy/README.md

 # ebukafy

-A collection of tools used to convert html or txt files into ebooks.
+A collection of tools used to convert html or text files into ebooks.

 # Installation